Skip to Main Content

 This guide presents techniques for evaluating information sources.
 This can help determine if a source is appropriate to use for your assignments and coursework.

 Information can be easy to find online, but figuring out if it is "good" information can be difficult.
 We evaluate sources to check if they are reliable, factual, valid, objective, and trustworthy.
+It is your right and your responsibility to critically evaluate all information sources that you rely on to create your own original work.

 The basic questions and criteria are the same for all types of information sources: books, articles, academic/scholarly publications, websites, media, artificial intelligence, and more.